dwarvesf/nextjs-boilerplate/docs/TECH_ECOSYSTEM.md

 We use [SWR](https://swr.vercel.app/) to be the main way of retrieving data in React apps.
-The strategy is to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.
+The strategy is to first return the data from cache (stale), then send the fetch request (revalidate), and finally, come with the up-to-date data.
 With SWR, components will get a stream of data updates constantly and automatically.
 And the UI will be always fast and reactive.
 It features: